arsduo/koala/readme.md

-Facebook Ruby SDK
+Facebook Graph
 ====

-This client library is designed to support the [Facebook Graph API](http://developers.facebook.com/docs/api) and the official [Facebook JavaScript SDK](http://github.com/facebook/connect-js), which is the canonical way to implement Facebook authentication.
+This Ruby client library is designed to support the [Facebook Graph API](http://developers.facebook.com/docs/api) and the official [Facebook JavaScript SDK](http://github.com/facebook/connect-js), which is the canonical way to implement Facebook authentication.
 You can read more